Steve Marriott: Packet of Three: 1984–1986

+Disillusionment with music business

 Due to past experiences, in later years Marriott became wary of success and fame as well as involvement with big record companies, and turned down lucrative concert and recording deals with names such as EMI.
 Because of this attitude, the band grew resentful, believing that he was holding them back, and Packet of Three was disbanded.
 For the next year Marriott took time off.
 By now he was 39 years old.
 He had health problems, was overweight, and had a scruffy appearance.
-There was little left of the striking 1960s mod icon.

 Film-maker Paolo Sedazzari recalled, "I remember going to see him in the 1980s, and he was brilliant.
 Great voice, great guitarist but what I couldn't get over were the dungarees and the mullet haircut.
 That was really disappointing."
 According to his wife, Marriott still smoked cannabis and took cocaine, but nothing compared to what he had once consumed.
 In his later years Marriott liked reading; his favourite authors included Stephen King, Philip K. Dick and anything on Noël Coward, whom Marriott had always admired.

+The DTs, various projects: 1988–1990

 In May 1988, Marriott started rehearsing with a band from Leicestershire, the DTs, though by the time they starting touring they were called Steve Marriott and the DTs.
 Despite being out of the public gaze, Marriott was still asked to participate in various projects.
 Andrew Lloyd Webber asked Marriott to record two songs for his musical Evita, though after becoming drunk at the meeting Marriott declined.
 Film composer Stephen Parsons asked Marriott to sing the title track "Shakin' All Over" for the low budget horror film Gnaw: Food of the Gods II (1989); Marriott agreed, seeing it as easy money.
 While recording the song, Trax Records asked Marriott to record a solo album.
 30 Seconds To Midnite was recorded at Alexandra Palace.
 Marriott used the money to buy a narrowboat.
 On 14 July 1989, Marriott and Toni Poulton were married at Epping Register Office.
 Afterwards, they threw a party at their cottage.

 During this period Jim Leverton got in touch and Marriott formed a new group called Steve Marriott's Next Band, with Leverton and ex-members of both the DTs and the Official Receivers.
 When several members left due to financial disagreements, the band name Packet of Three resurfaced.